-Insert the USB flash drive containing the driver files and browse to the LH (for Windows Vista 32-bit) or LH64A (for Windows Vista 64-bit) folder.
+Insert the USB flash drive containing the driver files and browse to \iMSM\32Bit (for Windows Vista 32-bit) or \iMSM\64Bit (for Windows Vista 64-bit).

-When a screen as shown in Figure 6 appears, select AMD AHCI Compatible RAID Controller and click Next.
+When a screen as shown in Figure 6 appears, select Intel(R) ICH8R/ICH9R/ICH10R/DO/PCH SATA RAID Controller and click Next.

-After the driver is loaded, the RAID drive will appear.
-Select the RAID drive and then click Next to continue the OS installation (Figure 7).
+After the driver is loaded, select the RAID/AHCI drive(s) where you want to install the operating system and then click Next to continue the OS installation (Figure 7).

-For the GIGABYTE SATA2/JMicron JMB362:
+For the JMB362/GIGABYTE SATA2: